Five Ways Interactive Voice Response Can Improve Your Business

 These voice and touch-tone inputs enable IVR systems to gather relevant caller information and route them accordingly.

-Moreover, IVR can provide callers with information via pre-recorded audio.
+Moreover, Interactive Voice Response can provide callers with information via pre-recorded audio.
 As such, depending on the circumstances, callers may not need to wait for a company representative to take their calls.

 How can IVR be used to improve business?